College won’t be fun if you’re not healthy. Take this advice about health insurance | Produced by Advertising Publications

 If it’s not, the health plan offered by your college could be a good option.

 Student health plans have improved in recent years, in part because they almost always comply with the Affordable Care Act’s coverage requirements.
-That means most offer a comprehensive range of medical services at a high level of coverage, says Stephen Beckley, a senior partner with Fort Collins, Colo.-based Hodgkins Beckley Consulting, which works with colleges on student health programs.
+That means most offer a comprehensive range of medical services at a high level of coverage, says Stephen Beckley, a senior partner with Fort Collins, Colorado-based Hodgkins Beckley Consulting, which works with colleges on student health programs.

 The University of California system’s health plan is “exceptional,” Beckley says, “because of its highly favorable cost and the addition of vision and dental benefits.”